Your Eye Tissue, Your Legacy

 How will you leave your legacy?
 You can help give the gift of sight to those who need it most by simply becoming an eye, tissue, and organ donor when renewing your drivers license.
-Join us and read more below to learn about how your decision to become a donor can change lives for the better.

 Everyone is encouraged to become a donor with the knowledge that eligibility is determined near or at the time of death, and on a case by case basis after a thorough medical review.
 Patients with cancers, malignancies, diabetes, and macular degeneration may often be eligible as donors for transplant use, as well as many patients who wear glasses or contact lenses.